shanksOvO/deep-learning-challenge/README.md

 From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as:

 * EIN and NAME—Identification columns
-APPLICATION_TYPE—Alphabet Soup application type AFFILIATION—Affiliated sector of industry CLASSIFICATION—Government organization classification USE_CASE—Use case for funding ORGANIZATION—Organization type
+* APPLICATION_TYPE—Alphabet Soup application type
+* AFFILIATION—Affiliated sector of industry
+* CLASSIFICATION—Government organization classification
+* USE_CASE—Use case for funding
+* ORGANIZATION—Organization type
-STATUS—Active status
+* STATUS—Active status
-INCOME_AMT—Income classification
+* INCOME_AMT—Income classification
-SPECIAL_CONSIDERATIONS—Special considerations for application ASK_AMT—Funding amount requested
+* SPECIAL_CONSIDERATIONS—Special considerations for application
+* ASK_AMT—Funding amount requested
-IS_SUCCESSFUL—Was the money used effectively
+* IS_SUCCESSFUL—Was the money used effectively
-Before You Begin
-IMPORTANT
-The instructions below are now updated to use Google Colab for this assignment instead of Jupyter Notebook.
-If you have already started this assignment using a Jupyter Notebook then you can continue to use Jupyter instead of Google Colab.

-Create a new repository for this project called deep-learning-challenge.
-Do not add this Challenge to an existing repository.

-Clone the new repository to your computer.

-Inside your local git repository, create a directory for the Deep Learning Challenge.

-Push the above changes to GitHub.

-Files
-Download the following files to help you get started:

-Module 21 Challenge filesLinks to an external site.

-Instructions
+## Instructions
-Step 1: Preprocess the Data
+### Step 1: Preprocess the Data
 Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
 This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

 Start by uploading the starter file to Google Colab, then using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.